Back to Tax Calculator

 What's a Traditional IRA?

-Let's walk through what happens to your money from contribution to withdrawal.
-It's simpler than you think.
+Here's what happens to your money from contribution to withdrawal:

 Your money sits in the IRA investing in stocks, bonds, or funds.
-Every dollar of profit?
-Tax-free.
+Every dollar of profit grows tax-free.
 No capital gains taxes eating into your returns year after year.
-It all compounds beautifully.

-When you withdraw at age 65?
-That's when the IRS gets its cut.
+When you withdraw at age 65, that's when the IRS gets its cut.
 Every dollar withdrawn counts as ordinary income.
-But here's the bet: you'll likely be in a lower tax bracket in retirement than you are now.
+But you'll likely be in a lower tax bracket in retirement than you are now.

-At 73, Uncle Sam wants his cut—you'll need to start taking Required Minimum Distributions (RMDs) each year (or face penalties).
-Think ahead to avoid surprises when that time comes.
+At 73, you'll need to start taking Required Minimum Distributions (RMDs) each year or face penalties.
+Plan ahead to avoid surprises when that time comes.

 Sarah's a 40-year-old teacher earning $75,000.
 She contributed $7,000 to her Traditional IRA last year and deducted it from her taxes.
 In the 22% bracket, that saved her about $1,540 on her tax bill—money she immediately reinvested.
 Over 25 years at 7% growth, that $7,000 becomes roughly $38,000.
 By waiting to pay taxes in retirement when she's in a lower bracket, she keeps more of what she earned.